Arthur Steel-Maitland: Political career

 Steel-Maitland was appointed an assistant private secretary (unpaid) to the Chancellor of the Exchequer, Charles Ritchie, in October 1902.
 He unsuccessfully contested Rugby in 1906, and was a Special Commissioner to the Royal Commission on the Poor Laws from 1906 to 1907.
 He was elected as Member of Parliament for Birmingham East in 1910, a seat he held until 1918, and then represented Birmingham Erdington from 1918 to 1929 and Tamworth from 1929 until 1935.
 He was the first Chairman of the Conservative Party from 1911 to 1916, and founded the Unionist Social Reform Committee in 1911.

 Steel-Maitland served under David Lloyd George as Under-Secretary of State for the Colonies from 1915 to 1917.
 The latter year he was created a Baronet, of Sauchie in the County of Stirling.
 He then held office under Lloyd George as Secretary for Overseas Trade in his capacity as Head of the Department of Overseas Trade (Development and Intelligence) from 1917 to 1919.
 In 1924 he was sworn of the Privy Council and appointed Minister of Labour under Stanley Baldwin, with a seat in the cabinet, a post he retained until the government fell in June 1929.

 Other

 Steel-Maitland was awarded honorary degrees of LL.D. by the University of Edinburgh and the University of St Andrews.

 Legacy

 A new residential area of Erdington, Birmingham had a road named after Arthur Steel-Maitland in December 2016.

 Family

 His brother, Col. Richard Steel, was concerned with MIO during the war.

 Steel-Maitland married Mary, daughter of Sir James Ramsay-Gibson-Maitland, 4th Baronet, of Barnton and Sauchie, in 1901.
-He died in March 1935, aged 58, and was succeeded in the baronetcy by his son, Arthur.
+He died in March 1935, aged 58, while playing golf at Rye.
+He had just played a magnificent shot when he fell.
+His death was recorded as due to chronic heart trouble.
+He was succeeded in the baronetcy by his son, Arthur.